Natawon/example-ansible/README.md

 # jenkins-ansible
 An example of how to use Jenkins and Ansible in conjunction.

+# Warning
+As of right now, it's not possible to perform local_actions

+# How to do it
 There are 2 possible way to do archive this.

 ## **The easy way**